zhanghm1995/rwc/README.md

 In contrast, this project mainly focuses on resources about **environment perception**  technology in  **autonomous vehicle** field, especially about the **lidar**, **vision**, or **sensors fusion** related algorithm.

 These resources are sorted by different **perception** tasks and will be updated regularly.
-This repository conforms the principle **"not much, but good"**, involves the **excellent** resources including **papers, websits, reseachers and so on.**
+This repository conforms the principle **"not much, but good"**, involves the **excellent** resources including **papers, websits, researchers and so on.**

-If you have any question, welcome to open issues to contact me.
+If you have any questions, welcome to open issues to contact me.
 Hope for this project would help for your study and research.

 ## Table of Contents
 - [Lidar](#lidar)